-The engine code P0101 is stored in memory when the ECU detects that the Mass Air Flow (MAF) sensor readings are outside the expected frequency range.
+As a general rule, the OBD-II trouble code P0101 Mass Airflow (MAF) Circuit Operating Range or Performance Problem is stored in memory when the ECU detects that the Mass Air Flow (MAF) sensor readings are outside the expected frequency range.
+This usually means that the mass air flow sensor is dirty, damaged or has failed and is no longer providing accurate air flow data to the ECU.

 The Mass Air Flow Sensor (sometimes called the air flow meter) is one of the main electronic components of the fuel delivery system.
 Its job is to measure the mass of air entering the engine.
 This information is used by the ECU to determine the amount of fuel needed to achieve the stoichiometric ratio consisting of 14.7 parts of air per each part of fuel.

 In other words, without the MAF data, the ECU would be nearly blind regarding air flow making it very difficult to deliver the correct amount of fuel via the injectors.
 On modern vehicles, a “reference” MAF value is calculated by the ECU using the information from the rest of the engine sensors.
 This calculated value is compared to the actual MAF output in order to check the sensor performance.

-The P0101 code is stored when the ECU detects a significative variation between the calculated MAF value and the actual MAF value.
+The trouble code P0101 is stored when the ECU detects a significative variation between the calculated MAF value and the actual MAF value.

 7 Symptoms Of trouble Code P0101